 Eating disorders are serious health conditions that can be both physically and emotionally destructive.
 However recovery from an eating disorder is possible.
 The most effective treatment for an eating disorder is some form of psychotherapy, coupled with careful attention to medical and nutritional needs.
 This can involve going away to treatment for a period of time, or attending outpatient appointments.
 Some medications have been shown to be helpful.
 Ideally, whatever treatment is offered should be tailored to the individual; this will vary according to both the severity of the disorder and the patient’s individual problems, needs and strengths.

 Typically, when an individual seeks help for an eating disorder, they are suggest to put together a treatment team.
 Most eating disorder facilities and organizations tout the necessity for a combined treatment approach in eating disorder treatment and recovery.
-This may involve a nutritionist for guided nutritional support, a physician for physical support, and a psychologist to help with therapy and underlying issues.
+This may involve a nutritionist for guided nutritional support, a physician online for physical support, and a psychologist to help with therapy and underlying issues.
 Fighting the disorder from all sides can help in reclaiming power over an individuals body and mind, as well as bring them closer to full recovery.

 Help for anorexia and bulimia is generally available at medical care facilities, through private practitioners and through community or faith-based groups.
 Treatment types include: